 Tackling Challenges in Water & Sewer Utilities

 When working on water utility projects, the Smith Brothers need the accurate location of underground and above-ground assets and infrastructure.
-That is where the GIS Cloud solution steps in by enabling the field workers to capture critical information live, via mobile devices and also allow access to critical information about a particular site.
+That is where the GIS Cloud solution steps in by enabling the field workers to capture critical information live, via mobile devices and also allow access to information about a particular site, all the time.
 The projects they work on range from local Councils/Municipalities to Government agencies.

 Our capabilities increased in the areas of data collation and accuracy.
 Also, our clients are increasingly using their data in useful ways. — Michael Dew, Manager